siddhant2408/example-kms/README.md

 # example-kms
-The package provides an example how to encrypt a secret file and store it in GCP using KMS.
+The package provides an example how to encrypt a secret file and store it in GCP using KMS, then decrypt and get the file contents

 ## Init ##